ssec/polar2grid/doc/source/examples/acspo_example.rst

     :width: 95%
     :align: center

-    S-NPP VIIRS ACSPO SST color enhanced subset image over our area of interest using a customized rescaling that linearly maps brightness values of 0-255 to a temperature range of 279.0 K to 304.0 K including a overlaid colortable.
+    S-NPP VIIRS ACSPO SST color enhanced subset image over our area of interest using a customized rescaling that linearly maps brightness values of 0-255 to a temperature range of 279.0 K to 304.0 K including a overlaid color table.

 If you wanted to display a more familiar SST temperature scale such as Celsius or Fahrenheit, you can do that by using the ``--colorbar-min`` and